|On this page|

 When Custom File Path is selected, specify the path of a single CSV file to load from (this field does not support file patterns).

-When File is "Upstream Result Files", delete paths in the
+When CSV Source is “Upstream Output Files”, read CSV data from files in the

-output attributes of incoming work items if they have this file tag.
+output attributes of the upstream work item if they have this file tag.

 Has Header Row

 Turn this on if your CSV file(s) has/have a header row (containing column names).
 If you extract individual rows, the node uses this to ignore the header row (otherwise it will take it as data).
 If you select Extract all, the node will use the header to name the attributes.

 Artificially limit the number of work items this node creates.
 The node reads the input rows sequentially as usual but simply stops at the given number of work items.
 This might be useful if you're worried about huge CSV files might be produced accidentally by a runaway process, or if CSV files are generated by humans and there’s a convention that they may not contain more than a certain number of items.
 However, you should remember that this setting can make the node silently discard legitimate data.

 Select how work item indexes are set when generating from an upstream item.

 Use the CSV row index as the work item index.